- 25 February 2011 | Surfing

 The best swell in this region comes from North West.
 You can get consistent surf and waves during spring, autumn and Winter.
 Near Tripoli, the capital city of Libya, there's a left hand point break in Leptis Magna, an old and spectacular Roman ruin.

 Despite the low quality of the Libyan roads, you can get to this surf spot in a two-hour drive.
-It's located 130 kilometre east of Tripoli.
+It's located 130 kilometres east of Tripoli.

 The first surfers testing Libya's surfing potential have always mentioned one wave, in particular - Wadi Naga is known to deliver 500-meter rides.
 Waves in the Mediterranean have to be surfed at the right time and tide.